ryan-mooore/topomc/README.md

 ### Options

 - `-w, --world` World to use.
 If not specified the world named "_New World_" will attempt to be mapped
-- `--settings` Path to a `.yml` file (relative to root directory of project, regardless of where you are running the scripts from) with more advanced settings like if you are using a third party launcher and have a non-standard minecraft saves directory.
+- `--settings` Path to a `.yml` file (relative to root directory of project, regardless of where you are running the scripts from) with more advanced settings like if you are using a third party launcher and have a non-standard minecraft saves directory

 Example settings.yml: